 Georgian College is a private theological institution that serves as

-the historic and principle seminary of the Patriarchal See of the Old
+the historic and principle seminary of the Imperial Old Roman

-Holy Roman Church of the English Rite (Anglican Rite Roman Catholic
+Catholic Patriarchate of St. Stephen (Anglican Rite Roman Catholic

 Catholic See of Utrecht, granted autonomy by the Holy See in 1145.
 It

 follows the calling of Saint Stephen the Deacon and Protomartyr with